Learning Manifolds from Non-stationary Streaming Data: Results and Analysis

 \section{Results and Analysis}

-In this section, we demonstrate the performance on our proposed algorithm on both synthetic as well as real-world data sets.
-In section~\ref{ssec:synthetic_results}, we present results for synthetic data sets, whereas section~\ref{ssec:sensor_results} contains results on benchmark sensor data sets.
-Our results demonstrate that - i) GP-Isomap is able to perform good quality dimension reduction on a manifold and ii) the predictive variance within GP-Isomap is able to identify changes in the underlying distribution in the data stream on all data sets considered in this paper.
+In this section, we demonstrate the performance of the proposed algorithm on both synthetic and real-world data sets.
+In Section~\ref{ssec:synthetic_results}, we present results for synthetic data sets, whereas Section~\ref{ssec:sensor_results} contains results on benchmark sensor data sets.
+Our results demonstrate that: \begin{inparaenum}[i).] \item GP-Isomap is able to perform good quality dimension reduction on a manifold, \item the reduction produced by GP-Isomap is equivalent to the corresponding output of S-Ismap (or S-Isomap++), and \item the predictive variance within GP-Isomap is able to identify changes in the underlying distribution in the data stream on all data sets considered in this paper. \end{inparaenum}